kammitama5/kammitama5.github.io/_posts/2019-10-08-Tuesday-October-8th.md

 - I will be attending Discrete Maths Days with some awesome Combinatorics people this year in person!
 - I will be attending the Roots of Unity workshop, assigned to the Arithmetic Geometry group (with full-funding!).
 - I will be attending the PCMI IAS/Park City Maths Institute Summer Graduate school on Computation Number Theory (with full-funding)!
+- Check out our opening remarks at ICLR's conference this year (virtual), as well as the workshop ware hosting for first-time submitters and others traditionally underrepresented in research!

 ## 2021
 - I (apparently?) won a Best Poster award at the Mediterranean Machine Learning Summer (held in Winter) School.
 Specifically, it's in the Brilliant Idea Category!!
 So cool!
 I know, I'm shocked too! :) I'd love to continue to earn more "Brilliant idea" awards! :)